isomerpages/ogp-poe-rayyan/index.md

           announcement: Inspired by countless cooking videos online, I decided to try cooking one of the hardest meals all chefs fear, the humble omelette.
 The heat, the technique, it was all too much for me.
-            Though not what I set out to achieve, I settled for scrambled eggs instead.
+            Though not what I wanted to achieve, I settled for scrambled eggs instead.
 8/10 for effort, 5/10 for taste.
           link_text: ""
           link_url: ""